 A Message from the Principal

-Welcome to the 2018-2019 school year!
-I am honored and excited to return for my third year as the proud principal of W.A.
+Welcome to the 2019-20 school year!
+I am honored and excited to return for my fourth year as the proud principal of W.A.
 Perry Middle School.
-I eagerly anticipate another successful year partnering with the staff and community to insure our students have an exceptional educational experience.
+I eagerly anticipate another successful year partnering with staff, parents, and the community to insure our students have an exceptional educational experience.

-Perry strives to provide a high-quality program that supports the academic, social and emotional growth of its students.
-We are proud to offer a challenging educational program with a S.T.E.A.M (Science, Technology, Engineering, Arts, and Math) focus, a great visual and performing arts program, an ever-growing sports program, and a host of club opportunities that offers something for everyone.
+W.A.
+Perry strives to provide a high-quality program that supports the academic, social and emotional growth and safety of its students.
+Our focus is to help students become creators, communicators, critical thinkers and collaborators to be successful in school and to compete globally.
+We are proud to offer a challenging educational program with a S.T.E.A.M (Science, Technology, Engineering, Arts, and Math) focus, a great visual and performing arts program, an ever-growing sports program, and a host of clubs and mentoring opportunities that offers something for everyone.
 We believe it is important to be connected to the school through positive relationships, a sense of community, and participation in extracurricular opportunities.